jzzheng22/hlp21-project-group-3/doc/buswire.md

 ## Messages

-`Delete of wireIdList`
+<i>Note: `CommonTypes.ConnectionId` is a Wire ID</i>

+`DeleteWires of CommonTypes.ConnectionId list`
  - Deletes wires from model based on ID.

-`AddConnection of wireInfo`
+`AddWire of (string * string)`
- - Create connection between two ports
+ - Create connection between two ports, whose IDs are supplied in the message
- - Need to check widths of both ports to see if they are equal/unequal
- - Look at how ISSIE does it?
+ - The order of ports does not matter, as long as one of the ports is an input and the other is an output
+ - BusWire's handling of this message incorporates wire validation, protecting against:
+   - Port type mismatch (trying to connect input to input, output to output)
+   - Wire duplication (trying to draw a wire that already exists)
+   - Port width mismatch (target port has different width to source port)
+   - <i> These rules are fairly easy to add so talk to Aditya if you want more </i>

-`Highlight of wireIdList`
+`Highlight of CommonTypes.ConnectionId list`
  - Highlights wires in list
- - Look at how ISSIE does it?
- - In Issie, only the ports are highlighted when you click on a wire
+ - Not implemented yet, need to decide what exactly to highlight

 `Move of wireIdList *  XYPos`
  - XYPos is translation vector
+ - Not implemented yet, will do when incorporating manual routing

 ## BusWire needs to be able to receive these:
  - Add connections (from Sheet and ISSIE)
  - Delete connections (from Sheet)
- - Move connection segment (from Sheet)
+ - Move connection segment (from Sheet) -> WILL HAPPEN WHEN MANUAL ROUTING IS CONFIGURED
  - Highlight connections (from Sheet and ISSIE)
  - Init canvas (from ISSIE)